cordacademy/cordacademy-template/readme.md

 # Testing Your CorDapp

-This template provides some extensible utility classes to help you write effective unit and integration tests.
+This template provides some extensible utility classes to help you write consistent unit and integration tests.
 In order to gain access to the built-in test classes, ensure you have a gradle dependency in your test module on the `cordacademy-test` project.

 ```groovy
 dependencies {